sot/aca_centroiding/README.md

     * compare the raw centroids with the telemetered values (aoacyan, aoaczan).<br><br>

-2. Apply a weighting mask to the raw images, higher weigt assigned to the central pixels.
-Check if this improves ACA centroiding for faint stars.
+2. Apply a weighting mask to the raw images, higher weight assigned to the central pixels.
+Investigate if this improves ACA centroiding.

 ### Results